dotnet/csharplang/proposals/ref-lifetimes.md

 ## Defining safety rules

 With the addition of ref fields into the language the safety rules need to be expanded to encompass them.
-Fundamentally, the ref safety rules are have only one purpose: to ensure that a ref to a location is not referencable after the location's lifetime ends.
+Fundamentally, the ref safety rules have only one purpose: to ensure that a ref to a location is not referencable after the location's lifetime ends.

 All value locations (i.e., things to which you can take a `ref`) have an existing lifetime